 - The Capital Region Cyber Predator Task Force (CRCPTF) takes a proactive approach to addressing criminal activities involving the interstate transportation of obscene material and the sexual exploitation of children over the Internet.
 The CRCPTF works closely with the New York State Police Internet Crimes Against Children (ICAC) task force, coordinating investigative resources in upstate New York.
 The task force includes the following agencies: the Albany Police Department, the Bethlehem Police Department, the Colonie Police Department, the FBI, the Guilderland Police Department, the New York Sate Division of Parole, the Rensselaer County Sheriff’s Office, and the Waterford Police Department.

 - The Albany InfraGard Chapter is the local arm of a national information-sharing alliance between private industry, academia, and government focused on protecting critical national infrastructures in both the online and offline worlds.

 - The Capital District Safe Streets Task Force identifies and dismantles criminal enterprises/organizations and violent street gangs within the Capital District.
 Special emphasis is placed on groups and/or gangs that commit high impact violent crimes, including homicide, felonious assault, drug trafficking, extortion, and weapons violations.
-The task force consists of officers and agents from the Albany Police Department, the Troy Police Department, the Schenectady Police Department, the Rensselaer County Sheriff’s Office, the Cohoes Police Department, the Coeymans Police Department, and the FBI.
+The task force consists of officers and agents from the Schenectady Police Department, the Schenectady District Attorney’s Office, the Albany County Sheriff’s Office, the Rensselaer County Sheriff’s Office, the NYS Department of Corrections, and the FBI.
 The task force also assists agencies throughout the states of Vermont and New York.